 - Individual requirements are never vetted against the project’s overall objectives

-We know from experience that if you’re more than 15% into a project and its scope is not clear, it’s unlikely that it will get back on track, which makes clear requirements gathering an essential exercise.
+In Quay’s experience, if your team are more than 15% into a project and its scope is not clear, it’s unlikely that it will get back on track which makes clear requirements gathering an essential exercise.

-Having a solid grounding in BAU isn’t enough: Clarity around ownership, context, engagement and decision-making is essential, and if you’re bringing first-time sponsors into the mix, they need to be backed with a team that understands project fundamentals.
+Having a solid grounding in BAU isn’t enough: Clarity around ownership, context, engagement and decision-making is essential, and if you’re bringing first-time sponsors into the mix, they need to be backed with an experienced Program/Project Manager to help guide them through the project fundamentals.

-Pity the Accidental Project Manager who often gets tapped to lead a project based on their SME knowledge and technical expertise.
-The evolution from ‘techie’ to project manager is a steep learning curve of leadership, business strategy, people skills and learning the project fundamentals that are required for successful projects.
+The evolution from BAU to project manager is a steep learning curve of leadership, business strategy, people skills and knowing the project fundamentals that are required for successful project outcomes.

-“On time and on budget” is a key ingredient of successfully delivering projects.
-Surprisingly few projects are properly baselined and are then subsequently monitored.
+“On time and on budget” are key ingredients of successfully delivering projects.
+However, rather surprisingly, few projects are properly baselined and then subsequently monitored.

-If a Project Manager is unable or does not know how to accurately build a schedule, monitor and report on the actual effort/duration against the planned effort/duration then there is no effective way to understand what and when corrective actions (if any) are required.
+If an ‘accidental project manager’ is unable to or does not know how to accurately build a schedule, monitor and report on the actual effort/duration against the planned effort/duration then there is no effective way to understand what and when corrective actions (if any) are required.
 And there is no way to report or manage upwards to keep expectations clear.